AnujSsStw/ce/readme.md

 ## Usage

+You can check the image for better understanding of the extension in static folder.

 1. Log in to your LinkedIn account in Google Chrome.
 2. Open your LinkedIn feed by going to `https://www.linkedin.com/feed/`.
 3. The extension will automatically filter AI-related posts and it can viewed in little pop of extension and suggest three comments for each post.